qileilove/my-vue-blog/src/posts/my-first-post.2.md

 ---
 view: post
 layout: post                          # Only in unique we use the "layout: post"
-lang: es                        # Lang is required
+lang: zh                              # Lang is required
-author: ktquez
+author: seven
-title: Mi primer post
+title: My First post2
 description:
 excerpt:
 cover: false                          # Leave false if the post does not have cover image, if there is set to true
 coverAlt:
 demo:
 categories: